BroWang1/ML-Iris-Dataset/README.md

 - pre-activation function(fully connected linear transformation)
 - post-activation applies after the output of the pre-activation function (ReLu)
 - using .unique() to get unique elements in a column
-- train_test_split from sklearn allows to use the data set and split it into training and testing
+- train_test_split from sklearn allows to use the data set and split it into training and testing by putting a percentage
 - Convert into tensor FloatTensor() and LongTensor()
 - nn.CrossEntropyLoss() to find how far us is the predicted data ((1/n)* E(y_real_training - y_predicted)^2)
 - Adam optimizer and setting up the lr
 - setting up backprogation w/ .backward()
+- Turning off backpropagation
+- Evaulated the model to see what kind of score  it got